-This component focuses on building and strengthening the ecosystem in disadvantaged areas.
-It aims to increase awareness about entrepreneurship as a career choice and as an ultimate way to economic growth.
-Component A does so through increasing entrepreneurship education in schools and universities, mentoring services, and increasing access to incubators and accelerators and other entrepreneurial services.
+This component focuses on building and strengthening the Ecosystem in disadvantaged areas and aims to increase awareness about Entrepreneurship as a career and paves the way to economic growth.

-Component A works with the different partners of the ecosystem to ensure improved management practices, technical capacities, sustainable business models, and bigger networks are available to serve all type of entrepreneurs and start-ups.
-An integral part of Component A’s mandate is gender inclusion and encouraging more youth and women to pursue an entrepreneurial career.
+Component A works with different partners of the Ecosystem to ensure improved management practices, technical capacities, sustainable business models available to serve all type of Entrepreneurs and Start-ups.
+An integral part of Component A’s mandate is Gender inclusion and encouraging more Youth and Women to pursue an Entrepreneurial career.

-Mohamed is a graduate of the Faculty of Commerce (English Section) at Aim Shams University, where he majored in accounting.
-He also holds an international MBA from Instituto de Empresa (IE) of Madrid, Spain.
+Mohamed is a graduate of the Faculty of Commerce (English Section) from Aim Shams University with a major in Accounting and also holds an International MBA from Instituto de Empresa (IE) of Madrid, Spain.

 Omar works with USAID SEED on developing and supporting Entrepreneurs who are aspiring to enter the Start-Up scene in Egypt.
 His previous experience was in the Services and Renewable Energy Industry.

 He has a Bachelor’s Degree in Political Science from the American University in Cairo.